Skip to main content

 • From a Repository: create a link from a snapshot of a repository at a given time

-• a name for the link.
-This name is only visible to you.
+• Name of the link: this name is only visible to you.

-• (Optional) a document path if you want a specific file to be opened by default.
+• (Optional) Document path: you can specify a file to be opened by default.

 • (Optional) an alias, helping you to make your link shorter and more user-friendly. e.g. the link URL becomes https://notebook.link/@{username}/{alias}.